Amatofrancesco99/organic-fertilizers-detection/Notebooks/utils/README.md

     * Now, in `get_features()` function, column names in the passed pandas DataFrame that contains field name and coordinates does not matter (just column position matters)
     * Added new optical features
     * Fixed bug case occurring when `fields_df` has just one field inside
     * Improving parallelization.
-Now each thread does not only works on gathering all features for a single field, but also on computing them on dates chunks
+Now each thread does not only work on gathering all features for a single field, but also on computing them on dates chunks

 * `version: 0.0.6` (current):
     * Code refactoring and improved descriptions
     * Fixed issues in calling `radar_features` functions and other minor bugs
     * Added new radar features
+    * Reduced the `CLOUDY_PIXEL_PERCENTAGE` parameter to `25` (for optical features extraction)
+    * The output DataFrame is now ordered by the first two columns (`field_name` & `acquisition_date`), in ascending order